 Picture Books: A Springboard to Writing

 Before beginning to work on a new writing project or lesson, read a related picture book aloud to your child.
 Be sure you do the reading during this time, not your child.
-(She can practice reading skills another time.)
+(Children can practice reading skills another time.)